policratus/pupyl/README.md

 # Opening web interface
 pupyl --data_dir /path/to/your/data/dir serve

+# Searching using command line interface
+pupyl --data_dir /path/to/your/data/dir search /path/to/query/image.ext
 ```

 > 💡 Type `pupyl --help` to discover all the CLI's capabilities.